c-clin/pixel-art-maker/README.md

 # Pixel Art Maker Project

-## This is the project for the Front-End Web Developer Nanodegree Program in the Intermediate Javascript course.
+* This is the project for the Front-End Web Developer Nanodegree Program in the Intermediate Javascript course.
+* Focuses on DOM manipulation and mastering event listeners.

 ## Getting Started

-To get started, download the code and decompress the zip file.
+* Download the code and decompress the zip file.
 Then open the the `index.html` file to start playing the game.

 ## Special Features